Do You Need a Rooster in Your Flock?

 Most roosters crow All.
 Day.
 Long.
 And many will start well before the sun is up.

-And if you have close neighbors, you can bet that they won’t be too happy about waking up that early either!
+And if you live in the city limits or have close neighbors, you can bet that they won’t be too happy about waking up that early either!
 Refer to my point above about roosters not going unnoticed for long.

 A Rooster Means One More Mouth to Feed

 Another reason not to have a rooster is that you will save money on chicken feed by not having one.
 A rooster has to eat, so you will still have to buy feed for him.
+(He can still eat the same chicken layer feed your hens eat.)
 But unless you are planning to butcher him later, he won’t provide any return on that food you provide for him.

 Roosters Can Be Aggressive